dbeurive/xforms/README.md

 <script src="bower_components/xform/dist/xform.js"></script>
 ```

-> Note: you may have to customise the paths to the JavaScript listed above.
-That is: you may have to change <code>"bower_components/jquery/dist/jquery.js"</code> by whatever path is relevant to your directory structure.
+> Note: you may have to customise the paths to the JavaScript files listed above.
+That is: for example, you may have to change <code>"bower_components/jquery/dist/jquery.js"</code> by whatever path is relevant to your directory structure.

 ## Overview